ODIM-Project/ODIM/README.md

 **WARNING:** Do not run the commands provided in this section as a root user unless mentioned.

-1. Clone the ODIMRA repository form `https://github.com/ODIM-Project/ODIM.git` to the home directory of the user and checkout the Release branch:
+1. Clone the ODIMRA repository form `https://github.com/ODIM-Project/ODIM.git` to the home directory of the user and checkout the main branch if you are already not in that branch:
    ```
    $ git clone https://github.com/ODIM-Project/ODIM.git
    ```